mjliu-advertising/RUL/README.md

-# Enhancing-RUL-Prediction-for-Multi-Sensor-Equipment-with-a-Sequence-Feature-Attention-Mechanism
+# A Two-phase Equipment Remaining Useful Life Prediction Model with Sequence-Feature Attention Mechanism

-This is the code of the paper "Enhancing Remaining Useful Life Prediction for Multi-Sensor Equipment with a Sequence-Feature Attention Mechanism".
+This is the code of the paper "A Two-phase Equipment Remaining Useful Life Prediction Model with Sequence-Feature Attention Mechanism".

 ## Instructions:
 * Step1 Run ./Transformer_pre.py to get the pre-training model proposed in this paper.The variable "sub_dataset" can be used to specify the dataset for Pre-training